joeykamsteeg/slim-doctrine/README.md

 #### Controllers

-It's also possible to get access to the Entity Manager by extending your controllers with `DoctrineResource` class.
+It's also possible to get access to the Entity Manager by extending your controllers with `\Slim\Middleware\DoctrineResource` class.
-You can then easily gain access to the EntityManager by simple using `$this->getEntityManager()`
+You can then easily gain access to the EntityManager by using `$this->getEntityManager()`

 Example
 ```php